comunitaria/Patio/README.md

 <code>sudo systemctl daemon-reload</code>
 <code>sudo systemctl enable patio.service</code>

+Now, the service will be started on every device reboot.
+Additionally, it can be started by executing:
+<code>sudo service patio start</code>

 You can monitor the service logs with:
 <code>sudo journalctl -u patio -n 100 -f</code>